llamara-ai/llamara-backend/BUILD.md

-# LLAMARA - Build & Publish
+# LLAMARA Backend - Build & Publish

 ## Packaging and running the application